-Hollywood, the beaches, the hills, the valleys, and the wide boulevards chock-full of traffic-mired cars — it’s all part of LA’s sun-baked concrete jungle.
-This urban expanse of hazy light, long sunsets, vivid street art, towering skyscrapers, swaying palm trees, and celebrity mansions also boasts what some consider the country’s most vibrant restaurants.
+Hollywood, the beaches, the hills, the valleys, and the wide boulevards chock-full of cars — it’s all part of LA’s sun-baked concrete jungle.
+This urban expanse of hazy light, long sunsets, vivid street art, towering skyscrapers, swaying palm trees, and ritzy mansions also boasts what some consider to be the country’s most vibrant restaurants.
 This guide will make it easy to navigate it all.

 Los Angeles is anything and everything for first-time visitors.
 It’s the center of celebrity and influencer culture.
 It’s an international hub of arts, design, creativity, and entertainment.
-It’s also one of the greatest places to eat in the country, not only for its endless varieties of cuisines, but also for its incredible fresh produce and talented chefs.
-Over the past few years, the challenges for restaurants have been immense, with numerous beloved places either lying dormant or closing outright.
-However, it looks like many restaurants and bars are finally back at full capacity.
+It’s also one of the greatest places to eat in the country, not only for its endless varieties of cuisines but also for its incredible produce and talented chefs.

-Eater publishes countless maps to keep restaurant-goers on top of the latest and greatest in Los Angeles.
-The site’s editors constantly traverse the city’s tangle of freeways to make sure that these guides are up-to-date and representative of the city's geographic and cultural breadth.
-From the Essential 38 — the city’s very best restaurants — to the hottest restaurants right this minute, and everything in between, look no further than this collection to point you in the right direction.
+Eater publishes numerous guides to keep restaurant-goers on top of the latest and greatest in LA.
+Eater editors constantly traverse the city’s tangle of freeways to make sure that these maps are up-to-date and representative of the city’s geographic and cultural breadth.
+From the Essential 38 — the city’s very best restaurants — to the hottest restaurants right now, and everything in between, look no further for the best dining in town.

-Where to find the best food in town, from tacos to pastas to dumplings
+Where to find the best food in town, from tacos to pasta to dumplings

 Answering the age-old question of “where should I eat tonight?”